 It’s assumed that Stonehenge was (and is) a sacred place for the druids, the philosophers, and theologists of Celtic cultures.
 Until today, every June 21st, the longest day of the year, practitioners of the druidism go there to welcome the summer solstice sunrise.

-Some visitors think of Stonehenge as a power place with healing properties.
+Some travelers think of visiting Stonehenge because it is assumed to be a powerful place with healing properties.
 Two of Britain’s leading archaeologists, Professor Timothy Darvill and Professor Geoff Wainwright are convinced Stonehenge was a site of healing.
 “The whole purpose of Stonehenge is that it was a prehistoric Lourdes,” says Wainwright, meaning that people flocked there to get some kind of grace.
 Their conclusion comes from the reinterpretation of the stones of the henge and the bones buried nearby.

 If you are more interested in the historical and archaeological aspects of Stonehenge, check this piece by National Geographic.

 June is the most popular month to go to Stonehenge – and the 21st is the solstice!

 To get a tour to Stonehenge, check this out

 Before reaching the Grand Canyon you find Sedona, the place where powerful energy vortexes meet.
 Besides all adventure and breathtaking landscape, Sedona is a place where spiritual healers, yogis, and UFO searchers go.
 The red sandstone rocks with an orange glow are Sedona’s main attraction.
 They have a unique layer of rock known as the Schnebly Hill Formation.